Disaster4255/Introduction_to_the_Internet_Final/README.md

+# A Materials List Generation Website

+This is a website that can generate materials list, Makers inputs whatever he wants to make such as robotic arms and RC cars, AI will give the Maker some suggestions and generate a materials list which can be download as .CSV file.

+## Quick Set Up

+Download this repo

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.